 In order to understand the different effects of various layouts, it’s vital to be familiar with the universal principles of design, as well as your own personal philosophy surrounding it.
-My hope is that these tips will give you the necessary foundation to develop your own process and make your layouts more successful.
+Our hope is that these layout design tips will give you the necessary foundation to develop your own process and make your layouts more successful.

 Before you begin a creative project, it’s important to understand your place in the larger history of art and design.
 Never stop researching and learning about different styles, movements, and aesthetics—historical and contemporary.
 The popular minimalist style of web design, for example, is an evolution of the aesthetic popularized by the early 20th-century German art and design movement known as Bauhaus.

 Drawing upon your own education and paying attention to what speaks to you personally will help you develop a unique, but relevant, voice that will allow you to reference (without ripping off) the work you admire most.

 When starting a new project, refer back to mood boards you’ve created and images you’ve saved over time.
 If you don’t have a mood board that feels relevant to your current project, make a new one and take the time to understand the historical relevance of the direction.